Models - Identified Model Categories and their Traits

 Reducing CO2 levels in the composition of the atmosphere will allow more heat to be radiated into space.

 Increasing the Earth's orbital distance from the Sun would result in diminished incidence of sunlight.

 Even a very small object with a variable opacity or albedo, placed in a helio-geostationary (L1) orbit in space could reduce the incidence of sunlight.

 Geothermal energy as a power source for direct air capture, DAC; the heat in Earth's core represents a giant battery.

 Introducing areas where the CO2 levels are depleted would mean that there would be more heat funneled into space.

 Lower CO2 density can be achieved by displacement; electrolizing water releases oxygen and creates an energy source (H2) that can be stored for later use.

-Seeding the oceans with Iron to increase algae growth means more CO2 will be absorbed and sequestered at the bottom of the ocean.
+Seeding the oceans with minerals to increase algae growth means more CO2 will be absorbed and sequestered on the ocean floor.